The Reality

 The Quiet Truth

-May your hands always be steady, your heart always be lighter, and your sacrifices never go unremembered.
-Rest well, provider.
+May your hands be strong, your heart be light, and your quiet efforts bear fruit you’ll be proud to share.
+Rest well this week, kababayan.
 You’ve earned it.